 (lighting from below)

-Up next: storing the entire game world (units, components, etc.) and map in memory without using up a lot of RAM (Random Access Memory - aka. the memory applications use while running) but with quick response time.
+and map in memory without using up a lot of RAM (Random Access Memory - aka. the memory applications use while running) but with quick response time.
 REGHEX and I have figured out a good system for this; I just have to implement it well.